Walking The Blue Loop: The City Centre And Victoria Quays

 Sheaf Quay, built in 1823.

-The canal and towpath make their way through Sheffield’s industrial heartlands and the remnants of heavy industry still survive all along this stretch of the canal.
-The derelict remains of workshops, factories, foundries and warehouses put me in a thoughtful frame of mind.
+The canal and towpath make their way through Sheffield’s industrial heartlands, and the remnants of heavy industry still survive all along this stretch of the canal.
+The remains of derelict workshops, factories, foundries, and warehouses put me in a thoughtful frame of mind.
 I couldn’t help but try to imagine the din of all that industry.
 The smoke from the furnaces and the countless men and women toiling in the midst of it all, for generation after generation.
-The ghostly relics and ruins silently bear testament to that not too distant past.
+The ghostly relics and ruins silently bear testament to that not-too-distant past.

 A new perspective on a previous acquaintance.